 The island scrub-jay lives only on Santa Cruz Island, which means it has the smallest range of any North American bird species.

-A genetic analysis indicates that this species diverged from its closest relative, the wide spread western scrub-jay about 150,000 years ago.
+A genetic analysis indicates that this species diverged from its closest relative, the wide spread California scrub-jay about 150,000 years ago.

 Island scrub-jays are monogamous and may stay with a mate for their entire lives.

 The island scrub-jay can live as long as twenty years.

 The island scrub-jay is noticeably larger than its mainland related species of scrub jays.

 Measuring 13 inches, the island scrub-jay is distinguished from other scrub-jays by its larger size—almost 1/3 larger than its mainland counterpart.
 This species is also brighter and more vibrant blue than other scrub-jays.
 It has a broad head with ultramarine-blue nape, crown, upper wing and tail, a white upper breast, chin, and throat, and a large gray-brown patch on the upper part of its back.
 Other characteristics include a distinct blue collar below the throat which is nearly complete, and a disproportionate large black bill, and a long tail typical of most other jays.
 Juveniles are grayish-white overall, but have blue wings and tail.
 Island scrub-jays have a raspy "shreep" call and a undulating flight pattern.